 We also present the estimates in non-overlapping 14-day periods in the dataset that accompanies this bulletin.
 These 14-day estimates are provided for context.
-While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1 that the percentage of people testing positive for COVID-19 had increased in July, and appears to have now levelled off.
+While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1: that the percentage of people testing positive for COVID-19 had increased in July and continues to level off.